Commodity trading guide for beginners – Basics

 Once you are logged into the platform, as we are, you can predict whether the price of oil will go up ("buy position") or down ("sell position").

-The minimum position size for oil is at eToro 1,000 USD, however, this amount is due only if you use 1:1 leverage.
+The minimum position size for oil is at eToro 100 USD, however, this amount is due only if you use 1:1 leverage.
 In case you use 1:10 leverage, you will have to pay only a 10% margin.
-So in practice, if you use 1:10 leverage the minimum investment for opening a position on Oil is 100 USD.
-If you use 1:5 leverage the minimum investment is 200 USD...and so on.
+So in practice, if you use 1:10 leverage the minimum investment for opening a position on Oil is 10 USD.

 In the shown trade example, we chose to buy CFD on Crude Oil worth 1000 USD.
 And we used 1:10 leverage.
 Thanks to this leverage, we receive CFDs on 100.75 barrels of Crude oil.
 If we used no leverage (1:1), our trade would have only the strength of 10.75 barrels.
 This means we receive 10 times bigger profit if the price goes up, consequently, we also lose 10 times more if the Oil prices go down.